Excerpts from Who We Are, What We Believe - United Church of Christ (www.ucc.org)

 All are constrained by love to live in a covenantal relationship with one another . . . in order to make manifest the unity of the body of Christ and thus to carry out God’s mission in the world more effectively.

-To learn more about our denomination, the United Church of Christ: www.ucc.org.
+Learn more about the United Church of Christ: www.ucc.org